Estimated reading time: 5 minutes

 Age and Mileage

 Hybrid batteries are designed to last for several years, but they do have a lifespan.
 Over time, the battery’s capacity may decrease, and it may no longer hold a charge as effectively.
-Additionally, high mileage can also contribute to battery degradation.
+Additionally, high mileage can significantly contribute to battery degradation.

 Extreme Temperatures